microsoft/CCF/doc/overview/consensus/index.rst

 More details on this mode is given :doc:`here <bft>`.
 There is an open research question of `node identity with Byzantine nodes <https://github.com/microsoft/CCF/issues/893>`_.

-By default CCF runs with CFT.
-To run CCF with BFT the ``--consensus bft`` CLI argument must be provided when starting up the nodes (see :doc:`/operations/start_network` for starting up a network and nodes).
+By default CCF runs with CFT **and BFT is disabled on release versions**.
+To run CCF with BFT, CCF first needs to be :doc:`built from source </contribute/build_ccf>`.
+Then, the ``--consensus bft`` CLI argument must be provided when starting up the nodes (see :doc:`/operations/start_network` for starting up a network and nodes).

 BFT parameters can be configured when starting up a network (see :doc:`here </operations/start_network>`).
 The parameters that can be set via the CLI are: